 Instead, they filmed scenes as The Hylands House in Essex, which looks strikingly similar to the northern facade of the US President’s HQ.
 This Grade II-listed neo-classical villa is owned and operated by Chelmsford City Council; it used to host the annual music festival, V Festival, and is often hired out for weddings and private events.

 Because of the sensitivity of the subject matter, episode three of The Crown’s third season – which covers the Aberfan disaster – was actually shot at Cwmaman in Wales’s Cynon Valley.
 Cwmaman is located a handful of miles away from the site of the coal waste tip which – one morning in 1966 – catastrophically collapsed and sent a deluge of slurry down the mountain slope onto the village of Aberfan.

 The children of Aberfan attended Pantglas Junior School, and this is where the majority of the 144 victims died.
 Glynhafod Junior School in the Cynon Valley was used as a stand-in for Pantglas to film the scenes in the lead-up to the collapse, and a local street was transformed into a 1960s terrace of miners’ houses – with a machine brought in to recreate the torrential rain, according to Wales Online.

 Where was the Welsh Investiture filmed?

-The Crown did actually shoot the Investiture of the Prince of Wales at Caernarfon Castle itself, with Josh O’Connor (Prince Charles) filming on location.
+The Crown season three did actually shoot the Investiture of the Prince of Wales at Caernarfon Castle itself, with Josh O’Connor (Prince Charles) filming on location.